-Barnaby has written a biography of The Prophet Muhammad which was followed by the story of first four Caliphs of Islam, The Heirs of the Prophet.
+Barnaby's acclaimed biography of The Prophet Muhammad was followed by the story of first four Caliphs of Islam, The Heirs of the Prophet.
 Before this he had written half a dozen guidebooks (to Morocco, Tunisia, Cyprus, Scotland and Istanbul) and a History of North Africa (now in its third edition).

-His most recent book is In Search of Ancient North Africa, a history in six lives, published by Haus in 2017.
+In 2017, Barnaby published In Search of Ancient North Africa, a history in six lives, published by Haus.
 This is a quest into the ruins and historical myths that circle around a sacrificial Queen (Dido), the world's greatest general (Hannibal) and the Berber cavalry commander who defeated him (Masinissa), the North African who brought the Roman Empire to its greatest zenith (the Emperor Septimius Severus), a careerist academic turned saint (Augustine) and a prisoner of war who became a compliant tool of the Roman Empire (Juba II).

 Over the last fifteen years he has also written three hundred travel articles, book reviews and historical essays on various North African and Islamic themes.
 This work has appeared in the pages of Vanity Fair, Cornucopia, Condé Nast Traveller, Geographical, Traveller, Guardian, Independent, Telegraph, House & Garden, Harpers & Queen and the TLS.